-I learned this lesson the hard way.
-After spending months perfecting the interface of my financial tool, users were still abandoning it within weeks.
-Why?
-Because beneath the polished surface, the raw transaction data was still a mess.
+I learned this the hard way.
+After months perfecting the interface of ExpenseSorted, users were abandoning it within weeks.
+The raw transaction data underneath was still a mess—and no amount of polish fixed that.

 The Transaction Data Problem